linuxmint/doc-developer-guide/docs/cinnamon.rst

 csd-xsettings            Handles X11 and GTK configuration
 =======================  =========================================================================

-Cinnamon-settings is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-settings-daemon>`_.
+Cinnamon-settings-daemon is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-settings-daemon>`_.

 Visible desktop layer
 ---------------------